 On October 15, 1937, Ben enlisted in the Illinois National Guard’s 33rd Tank Company which was headquartered in the armory in Maywood.
 He graduated from Proviso Township High School in 1938, and after high school worked as a truck driver in the family’s trucking company.
 When he was discharged from the National Guard on October 14, 1940, as a sergeant, he re-enlisted the next day with the same rank.

 In the fall of 1940, the Maywood Tank Company was called to federal service as Company B, 192nd Tank Battalion and sent to Fort Knox, Kentucky, for training.
 It is known that in the fall of 1940 and early 1941, he attended chemical weapons school.
 Ben was also given the job of training the “draftees” who had been assigned to the battalion to fill-out the rosters of each company.
-During May 1941, he was resigned as an enlisted man and re-enlisted as a second lieutenant.
+At some point, he was promoted to First Sergeant which was the rank he held when he went to the Philippines.

 In the late summer of 1941, the 192nd was sent to Louisiana to take part in maneuvers.
 It was after these maneuvers that the 192nd Tank Battalion was ordered to Camp Polk, Louisiana, instead of returning to Ft.
 Knox.
 Many of the soldiers were furloughs home and get their affairs in order.